plutov/pliutau.com/content/google-home-k8s.md

-title = "Google Home Action to manage your Kubernetes cluster" date = "2019-08-26T12:22:12+02:00" type = "post" tags = ["google home", "google assistant", "kubernetes", "k8s", "golang", "go", "dialogflow"]
+title = "Google Home Action to manage your Kubernetes cluster" date = "2019-08-26T12:22:12+02:00" type = "post" tags = ["google home", "google assistant", "kubernetes", "golang", "dialogflow"]
 +++

 I always wanted to find a good use case of Google Home to make some DevOps tasks funnier.
 For example voice deployments, system metrics, etc. Since I use Kubernetes a lot, I thought it would be fun to control it via voice commands.